Compare TRADE.COM Versus SPREADEX and IC Markets broker accounts.

-Trade.com does offer clients Managed accounts, while SpreadEx does offer clients Managed accounts.
+Trade.com does offer clients Managed accounts, while SpreadEx does not offer clients Managed accounts.

 Trade.com Vs SpreadEx Withdrawal and Funding Methods

 Trade.com and SpreadEx have multiple deposit and withdrawal options.
-Funding and withdrawing from your Trade.com and SpreadEx account to your chosen payment method should be straightforward.
+Funding and withdrawing from your Trade.com and SpreadEx accounts to your chosen payment method should be straightforward.
 Lets see how Trade.com and SpreadEx compare with each other.
-Be aware that depending on the payment method you decide upon there may be additional processing fees from your payment provider or bank for processing and converting your funds.
+Be aware that depending on your payment method, there may be additional processing fees from your payment provider or bank for processing and converting your funds.
 Not all potential fees will come from Trade.com or SpreadEx.

 Credit cards, Debit cards, Bank Transfer, Neteller, Payoneer,